aagedal/DaVinci-Resolve-Video-Downloader/README.md

 so that Resolve can find it.
 You may need to restart Resolve for it to show up.

 #### Blackmagic Design-installer version:
-`~/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Deliver/`
+`~/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Utility/`

 #### Mac App Store version:
 NOTE – this version seems to have problems because of macOS Sandboxing.
 The script may not work.
-`~/Library/Containers/com.blackmagic-design.DaVinciResolveAppStore/Data/Library/Application\ Support/Fusion/Scripts/Deliver/`
+`~/Library/Containers/com.blackmagic-design.DaVinciResolveAppStore/Data/Library/Application\ Support/Fusion/Scripts/Utility/`
 Note that this directory may not be directly accessible from Finder in normal ways.
-Another way to access it, is to right click DaVinci Resolve Studio.app in the Applications directory, click Show Package Contents, then
+Another way to access it, is to right click DaVinci Resolve Studio.app in the Applications directory, click Show Package Contents, then Contents -> Resources -> Fusion -> Scripts -> Utility

 ### 2 – Install Homebrew:
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`